FINANCIAL AID FAQ's

 How much does the program cost per year?

 Each academic year, the tuition and fee rates change.
-Here are the links to the current tuition and fee rates for the 2013-2014 Academic Year (please note that Architecture is in the College of Fine and Applied Arts):
+Here are the links to the current tuition and fee rates (please note that Architecture is in the College of Fine and Applied Arts):

 Illinois Resident Student Rates

 Do you offer financial aid within the School of Architecture?

 Aid for Undergraduate Students is offered in the form of scholarships.
 Applications for annual departmental scholarships can be found in the Student menu.

 Aid for Graduate Students is offered in the form of assistantships and fellowships.
 Materials submitted at the time of application to an Illinois School of Architecture graduate program serve as an application for all available fellowships.
 Applicants and students are awarded fellowships on the basis of merit.
 Assistantships are applied for each Spring upon the receipt of admission applications.
 Assistantships are awarded to about 1/8th of our graduate student population.